946923759/replicant/syntax.md

 Use %var_name% to do it.
 Refer to 'setting variables' for more information.

+Just like RenPy, you need to do %% to print a % sign.

 **strings and integers are the only types truly stored internally.
 This means printing booleans and bitflags will simply print their 'real' integer.**

 As an alternative for booleans, you can do this: